sumitk238/shopping-cart/README.md

 ### Non Functional Requirements supported :
 1. Swagger Integration to view/test REST APIs exposed by application.
 2. Spring Actuator/Micrometer integration to see basic app metrics.
-3. Junits with more than 90% line coverage.
+3. Junits with more than 90% line coverage of business logic (ignoring entities and dtos).

+### Technogies Used :
+1. Java 11
+2. Gradle 7.0.2
+3. Spring Boot 2.5.2
+4. Spring JPA which uses hibernate under the hood
+5. MySQL for DB
+6. Docker compose for running MySQL in container.
+7. Swagger 2 for API Documentation.
+8. Spring Actuator / Micrometer for monitoring
+9. Junit 5 for unit tests

 ### Steps to run MySQL DB :
 1. We are running mysql inside docker container.